 The Advancement Level program is a teaching guide which combines many aspects of horsemanship and horse care.
 The 4-H levels program is designed to apply to Western, Working Ranch Horse and all disciplines within the English division (Hunter Seat, Saddle Seat and Dressage Seat).

 All youth being at level one and must master level one, either Western and/or English, before moving on to level two.
 English and Western are kept in two separate paths.
 Master Western I and II and you can move on to Western III (then Western IV) and/or Ranch Horse II (then Ranch III, then Ranch IV).
 Master English I and II and you can move on to Hunter Seat III (then Hunter Seat IV), and/or Saddle Seat III (then Saddle Seat IV), and/or Dressage Seat III (then Dressage Seat IV).

+Find a list of approved raters, study guides for the written test, and copies of the riding tests at Colorado 4-H Horse Levels.
 It is recommended to review the Written Test Study Guide and Riding Test Outline prior to testing.

 To become a levels rater, individuals must complete the rater training and re-certify every three years to continue rating.
 Trainings include a general introduction to the program followed by discipline specific sessions.
 Raters may become certified any level or any discipline with which they have a base knowledge and may perform ratings for only those levels/disciplines with which they are certified.
 See below for up and coming trainings…